Legacy of Ivan Mazepa: The 1830s-1860s

 Staffordshire figure group and spill vase, circa 1860, where the artist has depicted a zebra, and wolves.

 Musicians were also inspired.
 Carl Loewe composed a tone-poem.
 A generation after Hugo published his poem, it became the literary inspiration for a symphonic poem (1851) and a Transcendental Étude (1852) by Franz Liszt.
 Another French Romantic painter, Théodore Chassériau, re-interpreted Byron's poem, with Cossack girl at Mazeppa 's body (1851, Musée des Beaux-Arts de Strasbourg).
 Eugène Charpentier had already painted La Délivrance de Mazeppa (c.
 1840).
 The Irishman Michael William Balfe composed a cantata known as The Page or Mazeppa in 1861.
 The subject reached the very popular medium of Staffordshire figures, where the fancy of the painters sometimes showed him tied to a zebra.

 Milner's hippodrama was adapted and burlesqued over the decades.
 For example, in 1856 it was re-written as an equestrian burlesque in two acts, by blackface minstrel entertainer Charles "Charlie" White.
 The main antagonist is Castiron, and his daughter is Olinska.
 The Mazeppa story became "a well-worn melodrama in dire need of revitalization", which it received from the performer Adah Isaacs Menken.
 Other women had played Mazeppa (see Breeches role), including Charlotte Cushman, but Menken's interpretation -- "sexing up" the part, scandalously performing the nude scene clad only in a flesh-colored bodystocking—really caught the public imagination.
 Many other female Mazeppas followed, as did a new wave of burlesques.
 Mazeppa was very popular during the American Civil War and became the most widely performed drama in the American west from the 1860s until the turn of the century, and was also popular in London.

 Agnes Thatcher Lake, a circus performer and equestrian all her life, took a production of Mazeppa to Europe in 1865, performing before Prince Karl of Prussia.
 She then took her production across the United States, the only circus to do so, performing under her company's big top tents in towns and cities without a theatre big enough to host a stage show.
 A 2009 biography of Lake (who later married Wild Bill Hickok) estimates that two million Americans saw her athletic interpretation of Mazeppa, many more than saw Menken's sexualised one.

+In 1855, the town of Mazeppa, Minnesota, was named by way of Byron's poem.